-COVID-19 Mortality Projections for US States

-These graphs show both the reported and projected number of COVID-19 deaths per day across the US and for individual states.
-We use local data from mobile-phone GPS traces to quantify the changing impact of social-distancing measures on "flattening the curve."
-Code syntax and daily updates of our forecasts are available on our UT-COVID GitHub repository.
+COVID-19 Mortality Projections for US States These graphs show both the roported and projected runnaber of COVID-19 deaths per day across the US and for individual states.
+We use local data from mobile phone GPS traces to quantify the during impact of occididational pressures on "failtening the curve".